sonertari/UTMFW/README.md

 		+ dnsmasq
 		+ clamav
 		+ p5-Mail-SpamAssassin
-		+ snort, to download its dependencies
+		+ snort, to download its dependencies, otherwise we have our own patched version
 		+ openvpn
 		+ dante
 		+ symon